Unemployment Insurance: New Jersey

 - Unemployment insurance is a joint federal-state program based on federal law and executed through state law.
 See Unemployment Compensation.

 - Unemployment benefits will generally last for up to 26 weeks.
 See Benefits.

 - New Jersey has some unique eligibility criteria and claimants must meet certain requirements in order to be eligible for unemployment benefits.
 See Eligibility.

-- Employers must follow certain recordkeeping and posting requirements under the unemployment compensation law.
-See Recordkeeping; Posting.
+- Employers must follow certain recordkeeping, notice and posting requirements under the unemployment compensation law.
+See Recordkeeping; Notice and Posting Requirements.